pcelis/mysite/_pages/log.md

 layout: default
 title: Progress Log
 ---

+### Week: July 26, 2021
+ * Goals:
+   * Debug offsets for 15 LET.
+   * Finish Chapter 6 and submit for review.
+   * Finish Chapter 5 and submit for review.
+   * Update Chapter 2 (background).
+I realized that this chapter keeps on groing with more topics to cover.
+Might be the last to submit for review.
+ * Accomplishments
+   * TBA

 ### Week: July 19, 2021
  * Goals:
    * Debug offsets for 15 LET.
 The program gets killed after more than a day of running.